Dan Green

 What is a lien?

-A lien is a legal claim or right against a property used as security to pay a debt.
-Liens ensure creditors get paid what they are owed.
+A lien is a legal claim or right against a property used as security for the payment of a debt.
+Liens ensure that creditors are paid what they are owed.

 How does a lien affect property ownership?